rozsass/text-dev-editor/_pages/endorsements.md

 [Nicholas Bloom](https://nbloom.people.stanford.edu){:target="_blank"}, Professor, Stanford Economics & Graduate School of Business

+>"This textbook is excellent at dissecting and explaining the underlying process of data analysis.
+Békés and Kézdi have masterfully woven into their instruction a comprehensive range of case studies.
+The result is a **rigorous textbook grounded in real-world learning, at once accessible and engaging to novice scholars and advanced practitioners alike**.
+I have every confidence it will be valued by future generations.""

+[Kerwin K. Charles](https://som.yale.edu/faculty/kerwin-k-charles){:target="_blank"}, Professor of Economics and Management, and Dean, Yale School of Management

 >**"This is a fantastic book to have.
 Strong data skills are critical for modern business and economic research, and this text provides a thorough and practical guide to acquiring them.
 Highly recommended."**

 [John van Reenen](https://mitmgmtfaculty.mit.edu/jvanreenen/){:target="_blank"}, Professor at MIT Sloan & Department of Economics